-- 1(Of an activity at a school or college) pursued in addition to the normal course of study: extracurricular activities include sports, music, and gym clubsMore example sentences
+- 1(Of an activity at a school or college) pursued in addition to the normal course of study: extracurricular activities include sports, drama, music, chessMore example sentences

 - In addition to her extra-curricular activities at school, she is the president of the Dawson Community Group Conferencing Society and was a founding board member of the Dawson City Arts Society.

 - Studies could include maths, English, science, a language, a humanities subject, some vocational study plus extra-curricular activities to be introduced in 2010.

 - The programme is a part both of the curriculum elective courses and of the extra-curricular activities of the students, for which they receive grades.

 - 1.1often • humorous Outside the normal routine, especially that provided by a job or marriage: Harriet’s extracurricular sweetheartMore example sentences